 In the all-American bronze-medal match, Alexis Ruiz defeated Paige Pearce 145-142.

-Nimes, holding this event for the 22nd year, is the last tournament before the Indoor Archery World Series Finals in Las Vegas next month.
+Nimes, holding this event for the 22nd year, was the last tournament before the Indoor Archery World Series Finals in Las Vegas next month.

-Winners in each section will receive 1,000 points for the overall rankings, compared to the 250 points champions received at the circuit's first four tournaments.
+Winners in each section received 1,000 points for the overall rankings, compared to the 250 points champions received at the circuit's first four tournaments.